hoepeyemi/Eclipse/DOCUMENTATION.md

     "status": "success",
     "commands": [
       {
-        "name": "Initialize RollApp",
+        "name": "Create wallet",
-        "description": "Initialize a new RollApp with configuration files", "example": "Initialize a new RollApp with ID myapp_12345-1", "category": "Setup"
+        "description": "Create a new wallet for Dymension operations", "example": "Create a new wallet named mywallet", "category": "Wallet"
+      },
+      {
+        "name": "Check balance",
+        "description": "Check the token balance of a wallet", "example": "Check balance of my wallet mywallet", "category": "Wallet"
       },
       // More commands...
     ]